cta-wave/dpctf-deploy/README.md

 ### Clone repository

+> [!NOTE]
+> If you already cloned the repository you can skip this step

 Using the git command line tool, you can download the current version of the dpctf-deploy repository to your system:

 Linux / macOS / WSL2: